-EDU 119 Intro to Early Child Education 4 0 4
+EDU 119 Intro to Early Child Education

-This course introduces the foundations of early childhood education, the diverse educational settings for young children, professionalism and planning intentional developmentally appropriate experiences for each child.
-Topics include theoretical foundations, national early learning standards, NC Foundations for Early Learning and Development, state regulations, program types, career options, professionalism, ethical conduct, quality inclusive environments, and curriculum responsive to the needs of each child/family.
-Upon completion, students should be able to design a career/ professional development plan, and appropriate environments, schedules, and activity plans.
+This course covers the foundations of the education profession, the diverse educational settings for young children, professionalism and planning developmentally appropriate programs for all children.
+Topics include historical foundations, program types, career options, professionalism and creating inclusive environments and curriculum responsive to the needs of all children and families.
+Upon completion, students should be able to design career plans and develop schedules, environments and activity plans appropriate for all children.